Here’s how to organize and manage customer data, save templates, and send bulk emails from Gmail.

 - Third-party app integration through Zapier.

-- Valuable sales process insights with a set of customisable filters and views.
+- Sales process insights with a set of customisable data filters and views.

 - Full customisation of the system, including folders and fields.

-- Bulk email campaigns with trackable performance (open and click rates).
+- Mass email campaigns with performance tracking (open and click rates).

 - User roles and permissions.